michaelgalperin/git_website_old/_posts/2019-12-30-chicago-crime.md

 Visualization to-dos:
 - Embed javascript into this jekyll post instead of linking to an external URL (lame).
-- Use repl `mix` to change point colors as they reclassify.
+- Use repl `mix` to change point colors as they reclassify (although this makes felonies of different origins indistinguishable at disposition).
 - Add delineating line for misdemeanors in between Class 4 and Class A.
-- Make separate visualizations showing Class M felonies, Class X felonies, etc.
-- Solve the problem of how to pass all parameters to repl in a single `vec4` (see [this](https://bl.ocks.org/1wheel/9b3bcc4ce8266913c0a0ddd4120a41de) post by Adam Pearce), so that all crime categories moving can be rendered at once.
+- Solve the problem of how to pass all parameters to repl in a single `vec4` (see [this](https://bl.ocks.org/1wheel/9b3bcc4ce8266913c0a0ddd4120a41de) post by Adam Pearce), so that all crime categories moving can be rendered at once instead of just a few of them.
 Although, I'm not sure that this would make it more understandable than showing one class moving across at a time.